stellaris-mods/scripts/README.md

 Stellaris Mod Release Script
 version %d - https://github.com/stellaris-mods/scripts
 by folk@folk.wtf, licensed CC-BY-SA 4.0
 Remember to set up ~/.netrc, read more at https://github.com/whiteinge/ok.sh#setup.

---git:
+  --help            Outputs this text.
-  1. Update the .mod file in $STELLARIS_MOD_FOLDER based on the contents of modinfo.lua
+  --mod             Updates the .mod file in STELLARIS_MOD_FOLDER based on the contents of modinfo.lua.
-  2. If info.steambb has changed since the previous git tag, transliterate the BBcode to Markdown and update info.readme
+  --bb              Transliterates the modinfo.steambb to Markdown and updates info.readme.
+  --dry             git commands are ignored, for safe offline testing.
+  --force           Ignore untracked files or unstaged changes.
+  --zip             Creates a zip file with the latest tag + .mod file --git             1.
+Runs --mod
+                    2. Runs --bb
-  3. Pushes a new tag in the format 19701230, appended by -HHMM if it already exists
+                    3. Pushes a new tag in the format 19701230-rX, increments X as necessary
                     4. Creates a new release on github from the created tag, with a changelog
-  5. Creates a ZIP with the mod contents + .mod file and adds it to the release
+                    5. Runs --zip

---steam:
+  --steam:          1.
+Runs --mod
-  1. Updates the .mod file in $STELLARIS_MOD_FOLDER based on the contents of modinfo.lua
-  2. If info.steambb has changed since the previous git tag, transliterate the BBcode to Markdown and update info.readme
+                    2. Runs --bb
                     3. Deletes the mod folder from STELLARIS_MOD_FOLDER entirely
                     4. Copies the contents of the current folder to STELLARIS_MOD_FOLDER/modinfo.path
                     5. Waits for you to do a release
                     6. Does #3 again
                     7. Runs linkstl
   --steam runs even if the mod is not in git.
 So then it skips some parts of #2.
   I need --steam because the Stellaris launcher can not upload content from symbolic links.
   And yes, --steam is potentially destructive if $STELLARIS_MOD_FOLDER is incorrectly set, for example.

---help: This text.
---dry: git commands are ignored, for safe offline testing.
---force: Ignore untracked files or unstaged changes.
 ```